Mobilpadde/NRAW.js/README.md

 ```

 "That's not useful *at* all!
 I hate you" - You.
 Well, like last time, we have [queries][1] that can be applied, but wait!
 There's more!
-Subreddits even have the ability to have [filters][3] applied to them!
+Subreddits even have the ability to be [filtered][3]!
 Let's make a request of the 25 most controversial posts of the last year from a given subreddit, but after the post with the id of `t3_2k0r3o`:

 ```javascript